biking-along/SurfaceNix/README.md

 In progress NixOS config for my Surface Pro 8.
 Forked from [IWander's](https://github.com/iwanders/nixos-surface) Surface Pro 9 config.

-Hostname for my system is [papyrus](https://en.wikipedia.org/wiki/Papyrus), so that will pop up in random commands.
+Hostname for my system is kappa, so that will pop up in random commands.

 ## Useful links;